Skarsnik/QUsb2snes/README.md

 You need to install the last Usb2Snes firmware by Redguyyy (https://github.com/RedGuyyyy/sd2snes/releases/) .
 Just follows the instruction provided.
 Don't start usb2snes.exe since QUsb2snes do the same thing that the original software.
 Your sd2snes device should show up on the Devices menu when connected.

-## SNES9x multitroid
+## SNES9x Rerecording

-Multitroid provide a patched version of Snes9x with a lua script that allow for external software to communicate with it.
-Get the emulator on http://multitroid.com/ or use snes9x-rr 1.60 .
-Activate the Lua bridge on the device menu of QUsb2Snes then run the multibridge.lua script from the Bizhawk folder on Snes9x (from the Lua console window)
+Snes9x-rr allows to run Lua scripts in the emulator, that allows use to connect to QUsb2snes.
+You can use the Multitroid version of Snes9x-rr (http://multitroid.com/) or use Snes9x-rr 1.60 https://github.com/gocha/snes9x-rr/releases.
+Older version of Snes9x-rr does not allow to write to ROM from Lua so some application will not work.

+Activate the `Lua bridge` on the device menu of QUsb2Snes.
+Then run the luabridge.lua script from the LuaBridge folder from the Lua console window in Snes9x

 ## BizHawk 2.3.1 (bsnes core recommanded)

-In the device menu of QUsb2Snes activate the `lua bridge`
+In the device menu of QUsb2Snes activate the `Lua bridge`

 You will need to change the Lua support on the emulator.
 Go into the `Config -> Customize` menu then goes into the Advanced tab and select `Lua+LuaInterface` at the bottom in the Lua core part.
 Restart the emulator.
-In the Lua directory of BizHawk create a `lua_bridge` directory (or a similar name) then copy the content of the BizHawk directory from QUsb2Snes (the lua file and the dll file).
+In the Lua directory of BizHawk create a `lua_bridge` directory (or a similar name) then copy the content of the LuaBridge directory from QUsb2Snes (the lua file and the dll file).
 Run your game and then in the `Tools` menu start the `Lua console` click on the folder icon to load the `multibridge.lua` file.
 You need to close the Lua console if you want to disconnect properly.

 ## RetroArch with Snes core